mlegenhausen/angular-mensawatcher/README.md

 angular-foodwatcher
 ===================

 Angular.JS App of the [Android Foodwatcher Application](https://code.google.com/p/foodwatcher/).
+[Click to see the app directly](http://mlegenhausen.github.com/angular-foodwatcher).

 This Application is used for educational purpose and should show some best practices when working with Angular.JS, Grunt, yeoman.